Erbach Palace

 Erbach Palace is a palace in Erbach im Odenwald and the seat of the Count of Erbach.
 It was originally built in the Middle Ages, but most of the buildings today date back to the early 18th century.
 The palace houses the extensive antique collection of Franz, Count of Erbach-Erbach.

 History

 The oldest historical record about the building was from the 12th century.
-The rulers of Erbach, probably Count Gerhard I, built the first castle in the 13th century.
+The rulers of Erbach, likely Count Gerhard I, built the first castle in the 13th century.
 Between 1500 and 1530, the castle was rebuilt in the Renaissance style.

 The County of Erbach became an Imperial state within the Franconian Circle in 1532.
 Erbach-Breuberg partitioned from Erbach in 1647.
 In 1717 Erbach was divided into Erbach-Erbach, Erbach-Fürstenau, and Erbach-Schönberg (Schönberg near Bensheim).
 1806 the counties were mediatised.
 In 1818 the counts of Erbach-Erbach inherited the County of Wartenberg-Roth.
 The present Count of Erbach-Erbach is still living at Erbach Palace and his nearby Eulbach hunting lodge.
 The Counts of Erbach-Fürstenau are living at Fürstenau Castle.